Jobs and the Economy

 The science is clear -- climate change is a serious threat facing our planet.
 We need a state government that accepts this reality and works to reduce our carbon output, our state's high energy costs, and support sustainable energy.
 Additionally, Connecticut should be a leader in sustainable energy, and I will work with state legislative leaders and our Congressional delegation in Washington, DC to ensure that we are doing everything possible to position our state to be at the forefront of the burgeoning green revolution.

 With women making 83 cents for every dollar a man makes in Connecticut, we are doing better than most of the country.
 But we have to do more, especially when you consider that African-American women in our state make only 59 cents for every dollar a male makes and Latina women only make 48 cents.
-As your governor, I promise to stand up for women's rights and equal pay.
+I promise to stand up for women's rights and equal pay.
 I will not rest until every woman earns as much as her male peers, regardless of race, ethnicity, family status, or salary history.

-As governor, one of my top priorities will be to ensure that all of our state's residents have access to quality and affordable health care coverage.
+One of my top priorities will be to ensure that all of our state's residents have access to quality and affordable health care coverage.
 I will support legislation that aims to reduce drug costs, I will support community hospitals, and I will support policies which move us closer to what I think should be the long-term goal for health care reform -- implementing a public option, single-payer system for Connecticut residents.
 Also, I will treat the opioid epidemic like the crisis that it is, and direct resources to support better information sharing among health care providers, strengthen the states prescription drug monitoring program, improve treatment programs, and help to get prescription naloxone in more community spaces to help prevent drug overdoses.